Student Assistant: Support in Stakeholder Engagement Team

 Requirements: EU citizen or existing work permit for Germany.

 We are currently looking for one student assistant (60h/month) to support our Stakeholder Engagement Team in the ISIpedia project which has been running since September 2017.
-The project aims at co-developing climate-impact indicators with stakeholders (including non-scientist) and integrating their needs into the upcoming simulation protocol of the Inter-Sectoral Impact Model Intercomparison project (ISIMIP) and the design of the ISIpedia online portal, which will present relevant climate-impact information and data from ISIMIP simulations (and other reputable climate-impact research).
-The student assistant(s) support the Stakeholder Engagement Team in the organisation of national and international workshops (four planned between 2018-2020), conducting background research on climate-impact data provision, updating contact databases and other administrative support.
+The project aims at co-developing climate-impact indicators with stakeholders (including non-scientists) and integrating their needs into the upcoming simulation protocol of the Inter-Sectoral Impact Model Intercomparison project (ISIMIP) and the design of the ISIpedia online portal, which will present relevant climate-impact information and data from ISIMIP simulations (and other reputable climate-impact research).
+The student assistant(s) support the Stakeholder Engagement Team in the organisation of national and international workshops (three planned between 2019-2020), conducting background research on climate-impact data provision, updating contact databases and other administrative support.
+One workshop will be organised in West Africa, and the successful candidate is expected to play an important role in coordinating with our French-speaking contacts in the region.
 The position provides first-hand insights into the science-policy interface and state-of-the-art climate-impact modelling.
-The position is based in Berlin, Germany.
+It is based in Berlin, Germany.

 Successful applicants will ideally have the following qualifications and skills:

 • Excellent English writing and verbal skills are a requirement